 Documents exhibited by statements are identified by an exhibit mark which is then quoted in the statements.
 By convention the format of the exhibit mark is the witness's three initials followed by a serial number - e.g. JJS12.

 (Although it is not good practice, sometimes an exhibit will contain copies of more than one document.
-In this case the exhibit mark, when added as part of a document name, should be suffixed to identify the particular document - for example JJS12-p6 for the second document in the exhibit which starts at page 6 of the exhibit.)
+In this case the exhibit mark, when added as part of a filename, should be suffixed to identify the particular document - for example JJS12-p6 for the second document in the exhibit which starts at page 6 of the exhibit.)

 Disclaimer